day8/re-frame/docs/clojurescript.md

 washing machine with not much new or interesting to teach me.
 Learning a LISP will likely make you better developer for life, even if you aren't using LISP.

+> ClojureScript is the version of Clojure which targets the browser.

 So, 20 mins ...

 ---
+I have good news: you are going to be surprised and delighted at the simplicity of the syntax.
 ## Simple Data Literals

-I have good news: you are going to be surprised and delighted at the simplicity of the syntax.

 |   Type       |   Example                           |   Comment            |